costa-group/gasol_ml/README.md

 # Data sets

-The first time you run the program, the datasets are automatically downloaded from [https://costa.fdi.ucm.es/download/gasol_ml](https://costa.fdi.ucm.es/download/gasol_ml).
+The first time you run the program, the datasets are automatically downloaded from the following link: `https://costa.fdi.ucm.es/download/gasol_ml/dataset/`.
 Note that the first time you use these sets, it will take some time to build the processed data from the raw data.

 The file [datasets_db.py](./datasets_db.py) includes a list of all available datasets.